microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

   + `POST AuthorizeGetToken` call in Postman to obtain an AAD access token - succeeded.
   + `POST Save Patient` call in Postman to populate FHIR service with a Patient Resource - succeeded.
-  + `GET List Patients` call in Postman to retrieve a bundle of all Patient Resources stored in FHIR service - succeeded.
+  + `GET List Patients` call in Postman to retrieve a bundle with at least one Patient Resource from your FHIR service - succeeded.

 ## Next Steps